BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

         -   Late: Revives the player if they fall in combat.

-    -   **Side Quest:** Bloom leads the player to a hidden grove where an ancient haldi sleeps.
+    -   **Side Quest:** Bloom leads the player to a hidden grove where an ancient veridian sleeps.
 Completing this quest strengthens their healing abilities and reveals more about the Fifth Season's corruption.